Karl Schawerda

-Karl or Carl Schawerda (4 February 1869 in Újezd, Moravia – 11 September 1945 in Vienna) was an Austrian Czech entomologist who specialised in Lepidoptera.

-Karl Schawerda was a physician of Czech origin, a gynecologist and entomologist mainly devoted to researching moths, but also has significant as an author describing some of the new forms of Parnassius apollo Linnaeus, 1758.
+Karl Schawerda (also Carl Schawerda; 4 February 1869 – 11 September 1945) was an Austrian entomologist who specialised in Lepidoptera.
+He devoted to researching moths, but also has significant as an author describing some of the new forms of Parnassius apollo Linnaeus, 1758.

+Life

+Schawerda was born in Újezd, Moravia, Austria-Hungary.
 His father was a railway engineer.
 After primary and secondary education he studied medicine at the University of Vienna, After graduation in 1894 a gynecologist for four years at the Krankenhaus St. Anna Kinderhospital in Vienna.
 Later he worked as a gynecologist and obstetrician in Vienna.
 In his practice he achieved the rank of "Obermedizinalrat" – "chief medical advisor.

 He described several new species of moths.
 His collection of 50,000 specimens is mostly stored in Naturhistorisches Museum in Vienna.
 A smaller portion of his collection, mainly Palaearctic species of Microlepidoptera Übersee Museum Bremen in Bremen.

+He died on 11 September 1945 in Vienna.